-In VBA when we have to find the last row there are many different methods and the most commonly used method is the End(XLDown) method and there are other methods such as to find the last value using the find function in VBA, End(XLDown).
+In VBA, when we have to find the last row, there are many different methods.
+The most commonly used method is the End(XLDown) method.
+Other methods include finding the last value using the find function in VBA, End(XLDown).
 The row is the easiest way to get to the last row.

 Excel VBA Last Row

-If writing the code is the first progress you made in VBA, then making the code dynamic is the next step for you.
+If writing the code is your first progress in VBA, then making the code dynamic is your next step.
 Excel is full of cell referencesExcel Is Full Of Cell ReferencesCell reference in excel is referring the other cells to a cell to use its values or properties.
 For instance, if we have data in cell A2 and want to use that in cell A1, use =A2 in cell A1, and this will copy the A2 value in A1..
 The moment we refer to the cell, it becomes fixed.
 If our data increases, we need to go back to the cell reference and change the references to make the result up to date.